 bristol

-Bristol is home to some of Banksy’s most iconic works, as well as some fantastic boutique shops and the famous Clifton Suspension Bridge.
-It’s full of so much character that your first visit probably won’t be your last!
+Bristol is home to some of Banksy’s most iconic works, as well as fantastic boutique shops and the famous Clifton Suspension Bridge.
+It’s so full of character that your first visit probably won’t be your last!

 Animal lovers may also want to visit Bristol Zoo, while art lovers can enjoy spotting the various vibrant street murals the city is famous for.